thinkthroughmath/mathjs-rest/deploy.md

+Change the version number of mathjs in the file `package.json` to the latest version.

-Update to the latest libraries (including mathjs itself)
+Update the libraries (including mathjs itself)

     npm update

+Commit changes with git.

 To deploy to heroku: